open-5g/openrangym/_posts/tutorials/2022-02-01-iab-tutorial.md

 ---
 layout: post
-title: "Tutorial on O-RAN and IAN on Colosseum"
+title: "Tutorial on O-RAN and IAB on Colosseum"
 date: 2022-02-01
 category: tutorials
 author: